AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 ***

 ## Refactoring 2.2 - Futures and ExecutionContext
+I’ve been working on concurrency library [AsyncNinja](http://async.ninja/) to achieve these goals.
-Let's make a few assumptions before we explore this approach.
+So we’ll explore solutions implemented there.
+But let’s make a few assumptions before we explore this approach.

 ### Assumptions
 1. for `MyService`